 Watch on as some of the world’s top female footballers compete in The SSE Women’s FA Cup Final at Wembley Stadium.

-London teams Arsenal and Chelsea have made it through the earlier rounds, reaching this special occasion with one aim: to win one of the most coveted trophies in the sport.
+Teams have battled it out in the earlier rounds to reach this special occasion with one aim: to win one of the most coveted trophies in the sport.
 As ever with this famous competition, there is plenty of excitement – who will become a hero?

 The history of the Women’s FA Cup Final